samueltingg/Cub3D/README.md

 <img width="700" alt="Image" src="https://github.com/user-attachments/assets/8ea13e1e-3ba2-4e50-a9cb-abfdce12cb98" />

 ### Compilation
-> Note: This program is only compatible with Linux.
+> Note: This program is only compatible with Linux & MacOS.

 To build the program, navigate to the project directory and run:
 ```sh